codingmeowster/codingmeowster/README.md

 I have experience in Java, Python, Bash, PowerShell, YAML, and JSON.
 I previously served as a peer teacher for web development, including JavaScript, HTML, and CSS, helping others develop programming and troubleshooting skills.

 I haven't traditionally used GitHub as a portfolio, so many of my past projects and learning exercises were never published here.
-Going forward, I plan to be much more active and use this repository to document projects, research, scripts, labs, and tools related to security research.
+Going forward, I plan to be much more active and use this account to document projects, research, scripts, labs, and tools related to security research.